tlwmdbt/LottoKingKarl/README.md

 # Lotto Zahlen Generator
-Small Python script for TI Nspire CX-T CAS II Calculators
+Python script wrtitten on for a TI Nspire CX-T CAS II Calculator to generate 7 unique numbers in a Lotto scheme.
+A self teaching project.
+Use it if you want.

+Kind regards
+Daniel